Commander-in-Chief of North Korea

-As such, the only officeholder is Kim Il-sung.
-But the title has been bestowed on both Kim Jong-il and Kim Jong-un, and legally enforced through the offices of Chairman of the National Defence Commission and President of the State Affairs Commission respectively.
+As such, the only officeholder is Kim Il Sung.
+But the title has been bestowed on both Kim Jong Il and Kim Jong Un, and legally enforced through the offices of Chairman of the National Defense Commission and President of the State Affairs Commission respectively.
 All officeholders are also the Chairman of the Central Military Commission of the Workers' Party of Korea.